+Not all forms of exercise that boost mental health produce intense sweating and rapid breathing.
+In fact, exercises like yoga and tai chi could be helpful in the recovery process.
 These exercises provide a form of moving meditation, allowing people in recovery to increase self-awareness while helping the mind to stay focused on the present.
 The exercises are fluid and slow, but the mind is processing, working and sorting.
 The healing could be happening just below the surface, but the results might be easy for the person to feel on a daily basis.
 While a study in the Journal of Affective Disorders suggests that studies on yoga haven’t come to conclusive results in terms of effectiveness, anecdotal evidence suggests that people really benefit from the exercises, and they’re commonly included in treatment programs for addiction as a result.

 Exercise programs can also provide people with an outlet for their time and creativity.
 When they’re under the influence of drugs, they may spend all their spare time looking for drugs, taking drugs or recovering from drugs.
 Exercise can provide people with a new hobby and a less destructive way to fill up the days.
 These classes could be the beginning of a healthy new passion that will continue to support people for the rest of their lives.

-How Exercise Helps With Recovery
+How Exercise Helps Addiction Recovery

 While feeling physically fit and mentally sound might be beneficial for almost anyone, people with addictions might also encounter other benefits through the development of a regular exercise routine.
 For example, clinical research on the benefits of exercise published in Mental Health and Physical Activity followed a group of drug-addicted patients who participated in a three-month aerobic exercise class as part of a comprehensive drug rehab program.

 Many illicit drugs interfere with the production of these chemicals, causing the intense cravings and emotional instability that characterize addiction.
 People become accustomed to accessing large amounts of these chemicals on a regular basis, and they may feel as though their lives are just not worthwhile unless they can feel the effects of these chemicals.

 Can Exercise Become an Addiction?

+When exercise is integrated into a complete recovery plan, it can be a powerful tool for overcoming addiction.
 But for some people who are recovering from drug or alcohol abuse, exercise itself becomes a substitute for the compulsive behavior.
 They may become hooked on the chemicals the brain releases during a bout of rigorous exercise, and they may feel a desperate need to exercise in order to get those chemicals.

 - Insisting on sticking to a rigorous regimen, even when injured or sick